JohnReid/JohnReid.github.io/_drafts/fatboy.md

 Unfortunately, despite purchasing a USB floppy disk drive and trawling through some antiquated disks, Fatboy's source code and weights have been lost and he will probably never play backgammon again.
-This is probably for the best as he could not compete with modern neural network backgammon playing monsters.
+This is probably for the best as he might embarrass himself against the modern neural network backgammon playing monsters.

 - playing style